7shi/dante-la-el/Inferno/MT/compare-en.md

 which in thought renews the fear!
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">6</td><td>
-that renews the fear in thought!
+which renews fear in the thought!
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">6</td><td>
 that renews the fear in the thought!
 </td></tr>
 <tr><td>Bard-1</td><td align="right">6</td><td>
-that in the thought renews the fear!
+which renews the fear in my thought!
 </td></tr>
 <tr><td>Bard-2</td><td align="right">6</td><td>
-That in thought renews the fear!
+that renews the fear in the mind!
 </td></tr>
 <tr><td>DeepL</td><td align="right">6</td><td>
 That in thought rekindles fear!